freifunk-gluon/gluon/docs/user/site.rst

     part of ``list``.
 If you want node owners to change the role via config mode add the package ``gluon-luci-node-role`` to ``site.mk``.

-    The strings to display in the LuCI interface can be configured per language in the ``i18n/en.po``, ``i18n/de.po``, etc. files of the site repository using message IDs like ``gluon-luci-node-role:role:node`` and ``gluon-luci-node-role:role:backbone``.
+    The strings to display in the LuCI interface are configured per language in the ``i18n/en.po``, ``i18n/de.po``, etc. files of the site repository using message IDs like ``gluon-luci-node-role:role:node`` and ``gluon-luci-node-role:role:backbone``.
     ::